 - Counting objects reliably to 20 and beyond.
 Numeral recognition to 20 and beyond.
-Discussing what the numerals represent in a number e.g. the number 12 is 1 ten and 2 ones - Addition and subtraction of two single digit numbers. - Problem solving activities to extend mathematical thinking. - Developing the use of language of 'more' and 'less' (greater, smaller, fewer) when comparing groups of objects and then numbers.
-To use the vocabulary of addition (more, add, altogether, total) and subtraction (less, minus, subtract, take away). - Naming 2D and 3D shapes and describing their properties. - Using vocabulary linked to measure length, height, time, mass and capacity.
+Discussing what the numerals represent in a number e.g. the number 12 is 1 ten and 2 ones.
+Correct pronunciation of 'teen' numbers e.g. 19 pronounced nineteen not ninety. - Addition and subtraction of two single digit numbers. - Finding halves and doubles - Problem solving activities in a range of contexts to extend mathematical thinking (e.g. role play shop). - Developing the use of language of 'more' and 'less' (greater, smaller, fewer) when comparing groups of objects and then numbers.
+To use the vocabulary of addition (more, add, altogether, total) and subtraction (less, minus, subtract, take away). - Naming 2D and 3D shapes and describing their properties. - Recognising and using coins. - Using vocabulary linked to measure length, height, time, mass and capacity.
 Vocabulary of position and size. - Pattern to describe and create a range of patterns beyond a simple 'a,b,a,b' sequence.

 - Look for numbers and shapes in your environment.

 - Count forwards and backwards to 100.

 - Count everything and anything.

-- Ask questions like, Who has more?
-What would 1 more/less than 'x' be?
+- Ask questions like Who has more?
+What would 1 more/less than x be?

 - Look for patterns in the environment.

-- Use Doodle Maths